 *Corresponding author: eduardofp.indurot@uniovi.es; Tel.: +44(0)1444894184

-Keywords (7 max): broken-stick regression, piecewise regression, seed germination traits, segmented model, thermal thresholds, thermal time models, functional traits
+Keywords (7 max): base water potential, physiological thermal thresholds, piecewise regression, regeneration traits, seed germination traits, segmented model, thermal time models

 Abstract (Currently 241--250 max)

 Seed germination traits depend on both environmental and biological factors, and are emerging as an underappreciated and powerful mechanism to understand plant regeneration in a changing world.
 Identifying standardized methodologies to measure germination traits is of prime interest to many fields of the plant sciences, from population ecology to vegetation science and biogeography.
 A good comparative framework is provided by physiological thermal time models, in which germination is quantified by the three cardinal temperatures (base,Tb; optimum, To; and ceiling, Tc), and thermal time.
 Traditionally, calculating these traits has required user judgement, which can introduce bias into the analysis, and is a lengthy process.
 Here, we present an easy and automated method to calculate these traits with R which has three main benefits; 1) it identifies the breaking point in the data systematically (i.e. the separation between the sub-optimal and supra-optimal germination temperature ranges), avoiding personal bias; 2) it is computed in seconds, in contrast to the hours generally taken using traditional methods; and 3) it does not require the purchase of commercial statistical software.
-We provide an example of the application of this method and a help annex to guide users who are unfamiliar with R. Finally, we discuss the best policy to store and share the results of germination studies, in order to encourage co-operative meta-analyses of seed germination, and link seed biology with broader fields of plant science.
+We provide an example of the application of this method and a help annex to guide users who are unfamiliar with R. Finally, we briefly discuss the best policy to store and share the results of germination studies, in order to encourage co-operative meta-analyses of seed germination, and link seed biology with broader fields of plant science.

 Introduction